Lourmarin: Sights

-Listed as "one of the most beautiful villages in France", Lourmarin nestles in the middle of vineyards, olive groves and almond trees.
+A member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association, Lourmarin nestles in the middle of vineyards, olive groves and almond trees.

 Extremely picturesque, the village is a magnet for tourists.
 Prominent sites are the village itself, the pretty Renaissance castle, the Catholic and Protestant churches and the view from the village of the Proches Bastides, a large fortified farmhouse dating to the Middle Ages.
 Between the castle and the village stands a chapel built for Protestants.
 From the village itself it is 20 minute drive down to the Durance River and then about 40 minutes on to Aix-en-Provence.

 Miscellaneous

 Lourmarin was the birthplace of Philippe de Girard (1775–1845), an engineer and inventor of the linen spinning mill, as well as the name-sake for the town of Żyrardów in Poland (a toponym derived from the polonised spelling of Girard's name). Żyrardów is Lourmarin's twin town.

 The writers Henri Bosco (1888–1976) and Albert Camus (1913–1960) both lived there and are buried in the local cemetery.

-Another famous writer, British expatriate Peter Mayle lived in Vaugines, near Lourmarin, until his death in 2018.
-One of his books, A Year in Provence, giving the chronicle of a British expatriate who settled in the village of Ménerbes, was made into a TV series and a film.
-Another of his books was also made into the film A Good Year (2006) directed by Ridley Scott and starring Russell Crowe, which was filmed nearby in the same region.
-As a result, in recent decades Luberon and its towns and villages like Lourmarin and Ménerbes, which probably were the lesser known parts of Provence, even in France, became better known in the English-speaking world.
+The biophysicist Jacques Ricard (1929–2018) also lived after his retirement in Lourmarin, and is also buried in the cemetery.